 Click the link below to read the report.
 The 10% success rate can be referenced in the first paragraph on the second page.

-The problem for the majority of people who possess an asset and are behind on their debt is that the amount of money they can generate from their asset isn’t enough to solve their entire delinquent problem.
+The problem for the majority of people who possess an asset or other financial resource and are behind on their debt, is that the amount of money they can generate from their asset isn’t enough to solve their entire delinquent problem.

 So for many, it doesn’t make sense to utilize the resource if they will still have a large amount of delinquent outstanding debt with no solution for it.

 I developed my debt settlement method for people who are in this situation so they can get expert help with settling as much of their delinquent debt as they can with the resource that’s available to them.

 By settling your debts quickly, you minimize the enormous exposure of being assessed Default Interest from years to months.

 Since I limit my services to people who can settle right away, lawsuits filed after enrollment into my service are uncommon.